kaizen-ai/kaizenflow/docs/onboarding/kaizenflow.set_up_development_environment.how_to_guide.md

   contains
   [lectures](https://github.com/gpsaggese/umd_data605/tree/main/lectures) and
   [tutorials](https://github.com/gpsaggese/umd_data605/tree/main/tutorials)
-  about most of the technologies we use in Kaizenflow, e.g., Dask, Docker, Docker Compose, Git, github, Jupyter, MongoDB, Pandas, Postgres, Apache Spark
+  about most of the technologies we use in KaizenFlow, e.g., Dask, Docker, Docker Compose, Git, github, Jupyter, MongoDB, Pandas, Postgres, Apache Spark
 - You can go through the lectures and tutorials on a per-need basis, depending on what it's useful for you to develop